 As for the actual proposals, the 2012 ANPRM was a complex set of rules governing when and how CMS’ future medical interests were to be addressed as part of liability settlements, which included possible plans for a formal LMSA review process.
 For unknown reasons, these proposals were withdrawn in fall 2014.

 This long and winding road leads us to current state – waiting for CMS’ new round of future medicals proposals.

-In this regard, the Office of Information and Regulatory Affairs (OIRA) released an updated notice in December 2020 indicating that CMS planned on releasing a new NPRM aimed at addressing future medicals with said notice, stating as follows:
+In this regard, the Office of Information and Regulatory Affairs (OIRA) released an updated notice indicating that CMS plans on releasing a new NPRM in October 2021 aimed at addressing future medicals with said notice, stating as follows:

 This proposed rule would clarify existing Medicare Secondary Payer (MSP) obligations associated with future medical items services related to liability insurance (including self-insurance), no fault insurance, and worker’s compensation settlements, judgments, awards, or other payments.
 This proposed rule would also remove obsolete regulations.